wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 Patterns are applied to Normalized Text as well as Original Text, and are used to filter Chat, Guild Invite, and Mail spam.

 Normalization is the process of taking otherwise codified text and translating it into a human-readable equivalent, for example translating "\/\/*V\/*\/V*G*0*I*D*3*X*P*R*3*5*5*(*0*|V|" into "wwwgoldexpresscom".
-This makes pattern construction much easier, since most of the time users can enter a snippet from the normalized text and NOT have to worry about constructing a LUA Pattern (Fx. to block the above "spam" text, you would enter "goldexpress" on a new line in the Options UI.)
+This makes pattern construction much easier, since most of the time users can enter a snippet from the normalized text and NOT have to worry about constructing a LUA Pattern (Fx. to block the above "spam" text, you would enter "goldexpress" on a new line in the Settings UI.)

 ## Versions